Roncesvalles, Toronto: Transportation

 Roncesvalles is home to a storage and maintenance facility for the Toronto streetcar system.

 The intersection of Roncesvalles, Queen and King streets has long been a transportation hub of the city of Toronto.
 Passenger trains first served the area in 1855.
 In the 1890s the location became the hub of commuter streetcars going as far west as Port Credit.
 In 1895, Toronto Railway Company (forerunner of the TTC) built the Roncesvalles streetcar yards, which continue to dominate the northwest corner.
 The intersection itself is famous for its huge number of streetcar tracks, possibly the most numerous in the city.
 The area has also been home to two other TTC yards, one streetcar yard in the triangle formed by Howard Park Avenue, Dundas Street West and Ritchie Avenue, and the bus garage on Sorauren Ave on the current site of Sorauren Park.
 The Roncesvalles Carhouse, a streetcar maintenance and storage facility, is located within Roncesvalles.

 Today, the area is well served by the Dundas West and Keele subway stations to the north at Bloor Street.
 The 501, 504A, 505, and 506 streetcars provide frequent service and the 80 Queensway bus provides service along Parkside Avenue from Keele station.

+A 504 King streetcar stopping at Fermanagh Avenue.
 In 2009–10, transit platforms were built, incorporating ramped entrances to streetcars, and bicycle lanes.

 Roncesvalles Avenue was completely reconstructed in 2009–2011, partially owing to the need to replace the sewer pipes, water mains and the streetcar tracks.
 The roadway re-construction incorporated roadway narrowing and sidewalk improvements.
 Transit platforms were built to extend to the streetcar doors at transit stops.
 The transit platforms incorporated ramps to provide a bicycle lane.
 Sewers were rebuilt during 2009 and early 2010.
 The trees on the street, which were in planters, were replaced, and the new trees planted at ground level.
 The soil beneath the tree plantings was landscaped into trenches beneath the sidewalks.

 GO Transit operates trains along the Lakeshore rail line, although no longer stopping at Sunnyside.
 The nearest stop is at Exhibition Place.
 There are GO trains operating along the CN/CP lines to the east, stopping at Bloor Street and Dundas Street West.

 There once was an inter-city bus depot at the northwest corner of Roncesvalles and Queen, now converted to a fast-food restaurant.
 This took over from the commuter streetcars, although streetcars do travel as far west as Long Branch from Roncesvalles.

 The former Toronto - Sunnyside passenger train station, providing intercity train connections, on the Great Western line opened in 1910 at the foot of Roncesvalles.
 It replaced the railway station located at Jameson and Springhurst, that opened in 1879.
 Sunnyside station shut in 1971 and was demolished in 1973.